-Don’t worry, social selling does not involve any type of close human contact (it had to be said considering we are in the era of social distancing), although it is often confused with other terms such as social media marketing.
+Don’t worry, Social Selling does not involve any type of close human contact (it had to be said considering we are in the era of social distancing), and it is not the same as social media marketing.
 Social selling is the use of social networks to engage directly with prospects to nurture business relationships and generate sales opportunities.
 On the other hand, social media marketing is the use of social media to promote a product or service to a wide audience to build your brand, increase sales, and drive website traffic.

 Due to today’s rapidly changing digital landscape, inbound marketing has somewhat taken the spotlight over outbound marketing methods.
-This is in part due to the increasing challenges that traditional lead generation methods such as calling and emailing are increasingly facing.
-Only 1% of cold calls actually lead to meetings, and this is no surprise considering that 73% of Millenials (who famously hate calls) are already involved in B2B purchase decisions with one third saying they are the sole decision-maker.
+This is in part due to the challenges that traditional lead generation methods such as calling and emailing are increasingly facing.
+Only 1% of cold calls actually lead to meetings, and this is no surprise considering that 73% of Millenials (who famously hate calls) are already involved in B2B purchase decisions, with one-third of these saying they are the sole decision-makers.
 Furthermore, emails are less feasible due to stricter GDPR regulations.

-This is where social selling comes into the mix, as a new and effective way to proactively engage with your target customers through direct channels.
-Just last year we surveyed 480 B2B marketers and salespeople across a wide range of industries and countries and we found that: social selling users create 62% more opportunities than peers not using it and 82% of B2B marketers increased their social selling budget for 2020 compared to last year.
-Similarly, LinkedIn also found that social selling leaders are 51% more likely to reach quota and 78% of social sellers outsell peers who don’t use social media.
+This is where Social Selling comes into the mix as a new and effective way to proactively engage with your target customers through direct channels.
+Just last year we surveyed 480 B2B marketers and salespeople across a wide range of industries/markets and we found that: Social Selling users create 62% more opportunities than peers not using it and 82% of B2B marketers increased their Social Selling budget for 2020 compared to last year.
+Similarly, LinkedIn found that Social Selling leaders are 51% more likely to reach quota and 78% of social sellers outsell peers who don’t use social media.

 LinkedIn is the only relevant social network for direct engagement for most B2B-focused industries.
-It has 630 million professionals, of which 90 million senior-level influencers and 63 million are decision makers, and these numbers are growing quickly.
-Therefore, in this article we will be focusing specifically on LinkedIn, covering the reasons for its success, obstacles worth considering and use cases to make the most of social selling in a B2B marketing and sales context.
+It has almost 700 million professionals, of which 90 million senior-level influencers and 63 million are decision makers, and these numbers are growing quickly.
+Therefore, in this article we will be focusing specifically on LinkedIn, covering the reasons for its success, obstacles worth considering and use cases to make the most of Social Selling in a B2B marketing and sales context.

 Reasons Behind the Rise of LinkedIn

-There are a number of reasons for why LinkedIn is continuing to grow in popularity and success consistently throughout the professional world, some of these are outlined below:
+There are a number of reasons why LinkedIn is continuing to grow in popularity and success throughout the professional world, some of these are outlined below:

 Social Selling Challenges

-Despite LinkedIn’s success, companies are lagging behind in implementing it in their existing structures, and this is due to a number of both individual and company-wide obstacles that have led to a lack of implementation:
+Despite LinkedIn’s success, companies are lagging behind in implementing it within their existing structures, and this is due to a number of both individual and company-wide obstacles, some of which are listed below:

-– Incentives and processes based on legacy channels: in many companies traditional marketing and sales channels are the standard, making it difficult to organise work structures and rewards around new methods.
+Incentives and processes based on legacy channels: in many companies traditional marketing and sales channels are the standard, making it difficult to organise work structures, rewards and incentives around new methods.

-– Difficult to orchestrate, track and report in a team: there are fewer tools to track and report on LinkedIn as there are for traditional lead generation methods such as calling, emailing or marketing campaigns.
+Difficult to orchestrate, track and report in a team: there are fewer tools to track and report on LinkedIn in comparison to traditional lead generation methods such as calling, emailing or marketing campaigns.

 Marketing Use Cases for Social Selling

-– Account-based marketing: engage with relevant decision makers by reaching the target account and identifying all key personas of a company through tools such as Sales Navigator.
+Account-based marketing: engage with relevant decision makers by reaching desired target accounts and identifying all key personas of a company through tools such as Sales Navigator.

-If you’re interested in learning more about social selling on LinkedIn, feel free to head over to our article on how to make the most of LinkedIn in a specifically sales context
+If you’re interested in learning more about Social Selling on LinkedIn, head on over to our article on how to make the most of LinkedIn in a sales context